-While cannabis’ effects on cancer cells are still the subject of research, it has been widely shown to be an effective improvement to a patient’s quality of life by managing the side effects of cancer treatment.
+While its effects on cancer cells are still the subject of research, cannabis has been widely shown to improve a patient’s quality of life effectively by managing the side effects of cancer treatment.
 The anti-cancer properties of cannabis work through multiple mechanisms, and there are now clinical trials showing it as an effective cancer treatment.

 People who suffer from cancer can benefit from whole plant cannabis.
-Cannabis, especially the cannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD), can help boost appetite, manage pain, and treat the anxiety that goes along with fighting cancer.
+Cannabis, especially the cannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD), can help boost appetite, manage pain, treat nausea and vomiting, and treat the anxiety that goes along with fighting cancer.

 Many forms of cannabis, especially when used in a dosed cannabis method, are taken orally, and can be added to a treatment plan very easily.